Guadalajara

 QUICK LOOK

-Trip ends at: Mexico City Airport (Benito Juárez) on September 12, 2025 at the time of your preference
+Trip ends at: Guadalajara International Airport on Nov 12, 2025

 HIGHLIGHTS OF THIS TRIP

-• Learning about the tradition of the talavera tiles
+• Learning about the history of the most emblematic buildings in Guadalajara

 GALLERY